wrench-project/understanding_hadoop/README.md

 │   └── zero_compress.py        <-- some functions to see how zero compression works in hadoop └── hadoop_pseudodistributed_mode_container
     ├── Dockerfile
-    ├── build_and_push_hadoop_run_env_container.sh      <-- script to build a docker image that serves as the environment for running hadoop
+    ├── build_and_push_hadoop_run_env_image.sh      <-- script to build a docker image that serves as the environment for running hadoop
     ├── entrypoint.sh
     ├── hadoop      <-- hadoop source
     │   ├── BUILDING.txt